nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

   };

-All the functions and variables must be documented, with the exception of member functions inherited from parent classes (the documentaion is copied automatically from the parent class), and default constructor/destructor.
+All the functions and variables must be documented, with the exception of member functions inherited from parent classes (the documentation is copied automatically from the parent class), and default constructor/destructor.

 It is strongly suggested to use grouping to bind together logically related